WOA-Project/Lumia-Drivers/README.md

-# ARM64 Windows Driver pack for Qualcomm Snapdragon 808/810 platforms
+# Windows Driver pack for Qualcomm Snapdragon Windows Phone platforms
-## For Microsoft Mobile Lumia 950, Lumia 950 XL, RX-130/id330-1 (EB0.X/EB1.X/EB2.X) and Acer Jade Primo

 ![Devices](assets/banner.png)

-This pack is a work in progress and may be getting updates at a later time.

-If you are deploying this driver pack using WOA Deployer for Lumia, make sure WOA Deployer version is greater or equal than 2.6.
+If you are deploying this driver pack using WOA Deployer for Lumia on Lumia 950s, make sure WOA Deployer version is greater or equal than 2.6.

 ## Resources